dwarvesf/playground/01_literature/devbox-nix-and-our-devbox-adoption.md

 ---
 tags:
   - tooling
+  - containerization
+  - virtualization
+  - docker
+  - devbox
-title: "Devbox #3: The overview into Nix & how we use Devbox @ Dwarves"
+title: "The overview into Nix & how we use Devbox @ Dwarves"
 date: 2024-04-24
 description: The overview into Nix & how we use Devbox @ Dwarves
 authors: